China's Bohai Leasing in exclusive talks to buy Avolon for $2.64 billion

-LONDON China's Bohai Leasing Co Ltd 000415.SZ is in exclusive talks to buy Irish aircraft leasing firm Avolon Holdings Ltd (AVOL.N) for $2.64 billion, after raising its offer to put it ahead of a rival bidder.
+LONDON China's Bohai Leasing Co Ltd 000415.SZ is in exclusive talks to buy Irish aircraft leasing firm Avolon Holdings Ltd (AVOL.N) for $2.64 billion (1.7 billion pounds), after raising its offer to put it ahead of a rival bidder.

 The deal, which gives Avolon a total enterprise value of $7.6 billion, would give Bohai 100 percent ownership of the world's 11th-largest aircraft lessor.